Professional capital investors analyzing Vancouver multiplex development as a higher-return alternative to traditional multifamily

 A third category is now emerging.

 British Columbia’s Bill 44—which permits 4–6 units by right on the majority of single-family lots—has created a scalable, policy-supported path for small-format multifamily.
+For investors evaluating whether to commit capital, the investment overview at VanPlex lays out the asset class thesis in plain terms.
 These multiplex developments combine the operational simplicity of low-rise infill with an economic profile that can, in many cases, project stronger returns than conventional multifamily assets.

 As capital markets search for IRR-generating opportunities that do not require multi-year entitlement processes, multiplexes are gaining traction as a distinct asset class.
 Preliminary feasibility studies and early project completions suggest that the return dynamics merit serious institutional attention.